LeadWoods0902/DandD_Nightmare_Plague/Recaps/Main Narrative Recap.md

 ### Race
 ## Niahl
 ### Description
-Known amongst the commoners of the city as the Warden of Brokvar, Niahl was pivotal in the reclamation of the city from Ym
+Known amongst the commoners of the city as the Warden of Brokvar, Niahl was pivotal in the reclamation of the city from Ymerodrine forces.
 ### Highlights
 ### Class
 ### Race